dfmcphee/code-style/introduction/readme.md

 * Be page specific only as a last resort
 * Be written with nesting no deeper than 2 levels preferably

-Our seperation of concerns is reflected by our style directory structure as follows:
+Our separation of concerns is reflected by our style directory structure as follows:

 ```
 /stylesheets